 Many hit-and-run drivers are driving while intoxicated, and flee to avoid being arrested.

-People injured in a hit-and-run collision often end up recovering for their injuries through appropriate provisions of their own auto insurance policies.
 When purchasing insurance you should verify that you have uninsured motorist coverage, so that you may receive compensation if you are injured by a driver who is uninsured or where a hit-and-run driver cannot be identified.
 You should also ask about underinsured motorist coverage, a type of coverage that allows for potential compensation through your own insurance policy if a driver who causes an accident has insufficient insurance to adequately compensate people who are injured in the accident.